Soundells in Auckland without Malcolm Hayman.

 The Soundells without Malcolm Hayman was just not the same and they never really won over their Auckland audiences.
 By 1969 they had disbanded.

-Warren Potter, the brother of Rodney "Dody" Potter of the Dallas Four, died of a drug overdose and sadly Jackie Pou was killed in a car accident.
+Warren Potter, the brother of Rodney "Dody" Potter of the Dallas Four, died in a car accident as did sadly Jackie Pou.
 Maurice Watene joined the Herbs in the eighties.

 New Zealand Music